2025 Burbank Little League Frequently Asked Questions

 Our Coach Pitch Division is for kids ages 5 - 7 years old.
 It is ideal for kids that have had at least one year of Tee Ball.
 In this division kids will face pitches from their coach or a machine.
 There are no walks or strike outs.
 After receiving 3 or 4 pitches from the coach and not reaching base by hit, all players will be given a chance to hit the ball off a tee.
 One evening practice a week and a Saturday morning game.
 Practices begin in mid-February and the season ends prior to Memorial Day.
 There is no postseason or all-stars at this level.

 The Farm division is for kids ages 6 - 8 who have had at least one year of Coach Pitch or two years of Tee Ball.
 In this division kids learn to pitch and will face opposing batters.
 It is the beginning of competitive play, but there are no walks given.
 When the count to a batter reaches 3 balls and less than 3 strikes, the coach for the batting team will come in to finish pitching the at-bat.
-Typically one evening practice a week and usually one game per week.
+Typically one or two evening practices a week and usually one game per week.
 Practices begin in mid-February and the regular season ends before Memorial Day.
 In Farm, there is a possibility that your player's team may qualify for a weeklong postseason tournament typically beginning right after Memorial Day.
 In addition, players may be selected for an All Star team that practices in June and typically plays in a local tournament prior to the 4th of July.

 Our Minors division is for kids ages 8 - 10.
 It is recommended that all participants have had at least one season in the Farm Division.
 The Minors division is a competitive play division with runs, outs, wins and losses.
 All of the fundamentals learned in the lower divisions are put to work allowing each child to grow at their pace within the game.
 One to two practices a week, and one to two games per week, including weeknights and weekends.
 Practices begin in mid-February and the regular season ends before Memorial Day.
 In Minors, there is a possibility that your player's team may qualify for a weeklong postseason tournament typically beginning right after Memorial Day.
 In addition, players may be selected for an All Star team that practices in June and typically plays in a local tournament that begins right after the 4th of July.
 If the team is successful in that tournament, they move on to successive tournaments and could potentially play into August.